List of Marvel Comics characters: S: Juston Seyfert

 Juston Seyfert is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Sentinel #1 (June 2003).

 Juston Seyfert is an ordinary human teenager tormented by the seniors at Antigo High School in Wisconsin.
-He lives with his younger brother Chris and his father Peter (who operates a junkyard to which their house is adjacent).
-Their mother Jen walked out years ago.
-Being poor, Juston must be creative in finding fun, and spends the days playing in the salvage yard or constructing robots from spare parts.
-He later discovers, rebuilds, and reprograms the remains of a Sentinel that he found.
+He lives with his younger brother Chris and his father Peter (who operates a junkyard near their house).
+Their mother Jen left the family years prior.
+One day, he finds the remains of an MK VI Sentinel in the junkyard.
+Initially frightened by the discovery, he rebuilds the Sentinel, reprograms it to overcome its anti-mutant protocols, and forms a bond with it.
+However, Juston soon discovers the Sentinel's original purpose while searching online and coming across an article featuring the X-Men.
+Additionally, some bullies who had plagued Juston earlier strike back, hurting one of his friends.
+Hurt and humiliated, Juston returns to the Sentinel, contemplating using it for revenge.

 Following Fear Itself, Juston and his Sentinel appear as students at the Avengers Academy.
-The Sentinel now features a cockpit to carry Juston around in during battle and has gained the self-repair abilities of the later-generation Sentinels.
-Despite Juston hoping to be a hero along with his Sentinel, he is unable to fully eradicate its "destroy all mutants" protocol.
-As a workaround solution, Juston creates higher-priority directives, such as "protect Juston and his friends", "defend humanity", and "preserve itself unless that doesn't contradict the previous directives".
+The Sentinel has gained the self-repair abilities of the later-generation Sentinels.
+Despite Juston hoping to be a hero along with his Sentinel, he is unable to fully eradicate its anti-mutant protocols.
+As a workaround, Juston creates higher-priority directives to override the Sentinel's protocols.

-In Avengers Arena (2013), Juston is abducted by Arcade and forced to fight in Murderworld.
-He is killed by Apex, who steals his Sentinel.
+In Avengers Arena, Juston is among the young heroes who are abducted by Arcade and forced to fight for their lives in Murderworld.
+Juston is killed by Apex, who steals his Sentinel.
 The Sentinel is destroyed by Nico Minoru during her battle with Apex.

-In Sentinels (2025), it is revealed that Juston's Sentinel infused him with nanotechnology before being destroyed, resurrecting him as a Sentinel cyborg.
-Juston is found by Larry Trask and used to create new Sentinels, but convinces the Sentinels to rebel against Trask and escape.
+In the series Sentinels, it is revealed that Juston's Sentinel infused him with nanotechnology before being destroyed, resurrecting him as a cyborg.

+Shanzar

+Shanzar is the Sorcerer Supreme of the Strange Matter Dimension.
+In need of a body outside of the Strange Matter Dimension, he possesses Hulk, transforming him into Dark Hulk.
+This led to him being exorcised after a fight with Doctor Strange and Namor.